abessou/w251-FinalProject/README.md

 # Front-End UI

 The following screen captures provide details of our project UI for two scenarios selected.

-The first capture is from the display of most popular twitter videos.
-The second, similar in the display to the first one reports the most popular Youtube videos that were predicted for popularity.
+## Display of the most popular twitter videos

 ![Top Twitter videos by popularity](img/ui1.png)

+## Display of Youtube videos that were predicted to become popular

 ![Youtube videos predicted for popularity](img/ui2.png)